Think Before You Post

 I’m sure we’ve all been told at some point in our lives that if you’ve got nothing nice to say, don’t say anything at all.
 It’s a good rule to live by because all you end up doing is making the other person mad.
 And so it is with employers as well.

 Yelp fired a young woman in 2016 for writing an open letter to the CEO complaining about her job’s pay and how she couldn’t afford anything with the high cost of living in the San Francisco Bay area.
-While she may have a point, the better path to take if you don’t like what you’re being paid is to find another job that pays better.
+While she may have had a point, the better path to take if you don’t like what you’re being paid is to find another job that pays better.
 Calling out your employer is almost a certain way for your current employer to quickly become your former employer.
-Additionally, how many other companies want to bring on to their team someone who likes to air dirty laundry?
+Additionally, how many other companies want to bring onto their team someone who likes to air dirty laundry?

-Save Your Conspiracy Theories to Back Yard Conversations
+Save Your Conspiracy Theories for Backyard Conversations

 Keep Your Private Health Issues Private

 Employers are hesitant to hire someone who may be out of the office a lot or be an extra cost to their group health insurance.
 While it’s illegal for employers to discriminate against people who have a health issue when making a hiring decision, if you’re disclosing information they never asked you about, they will be able to find another reason not to call you in for an interview or offer you a job.
 Is it fair?
-No. But it’s the cold-hard truth.
+No. But it’s the cold, hard truth.

 So while you may want to let friends and family members know what’s happening in your life, you might want to do this through personal conversations instead of public proclamations.